Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 - The SEAM and SOAR tools are expensive.

 ---
+## MDR and MXDR

+- The provider uses tools like *EDR and XDR* along with *human expertise*, to monitor your security environment.

+---

 - A *Log Analytic workspace* is required to get ready for sentinel as it ingest all of its detections, analytics and other features.
 - Sentinel workspace and its related resources in a dedicated resource group.